How To Fit A Velux Window To A Tiled Roof

 Preparing the Velux Window

-You will need a Velux flashing kit as well as your tools and the window you want to install in your tiled roof.
+You will need a Velux flashing kit your tools and the window you want to install on your tiled roof.
 Make sure you have everything you need before you start working.

 Follow these steps to prepare your new window for installation: